-The state of Washington has expanded access to unemployment benefits as part of its response to the pandemic.
-The Coronavirus Aid, Relief, and Economic Security (CARES) Act expands unemployment benefits to include part-time and self-employed workers, including contractors and gig workers.
+Although federal legislation like the Coronavirus Aid, Relief and Economic Security (CARES) Act expired, the state of Washington expanded access to unemployment benefits as part of its response to the pandemic.
+Some formerly part-time and self-employed workers, including contractors and gig workers, are eligible.

 If you haven't already, Washington residents can file claims at esd.wa.gov.
-On that page, you can also find a variety of financial resources beyond filing for benefits, including career counseling, training, and help with skills such as resume and cover letter writing.
+On that page, you can also find financial resources beyond filing for benefits, including career counseling, training and help with skills such as resume and cover letter writing.

 If you had health insurance through your employer, reach out to your insurance provider.
-Depending on when your premium is paid, you may be covered for a length of time after you stop working.
-What's more, there is sometimes a grace period in coverage you'll receive.
+You may be covered for a length of time after you stop working.

-If you need to apply for a new health insurance plan, you can do so at wahealthplanfinder.org.
+If you need to apply for a new private health insurance plan, visit wahealthplanfinder.org.

-Make a list of your essential expenses.
-Keep items like housing, utilities and food at the top of your list, and work your way down from there.
+Make a list of your expenses with items like housing, utilities and food at the top.
+Work your way down from there.

-"You may already be saving money just by staying home,” Black said.
+“Not having your regular paycheck can be scary, but you may be saving some money by staying home,” Black said.
 “For example, you probably aren't using as much gas or eating out as much.
-Try to reallocate that money to paying these essential expenses.”
+If you can, reallocate that money to these essential expenses.”

 5. Pause Your Debt Payoff Strategy

-In times like this, it can be a good idea to reconsider your debt payoff strategy.
-If you're paying more than the minimum payment on your credit card, for example, now might be a good time to revert to minimum payments only.
-Focus your efforts on saving as much as possible for now and prioritizing your essential expenses.
+If you created your debt payment plan under better financial circumstances, now might be a good time to reconsider your debt payoff strategy.
+If you're paying down credit card debt, for example, think about making only the minimum payments for now.
+Focus your efforts on saving as much as possible and prioritizing your essential expenses.
 You can resume your original debt payoff plan when you find yourself on more financially stable ground.

-If you're feeling worried about keeping up with credit card bills or loan payments, call your creditor or loan provider, as they may be able to offer relief by allowing you to skip a payment, modify loans, or potentially offer options for refinancing.
+If you're feeling worried about keeping up with credit card bills or loan payments, call your creditor or loan provider.
+They may be able to offer relief by allowing you to skip a payment, modify loans or offer options for refinancing.

 This also might be a good time to look at your monthly subscriptions and cancel any you aren't using — especially if the subscription is billed automatically each month.
-It can be easy to forget about money we're not consciously spending, so take this opportunity to assess where your money is going and see if there's any chance you can stop any services you aren't using - even if it's only temporarily.
+See if you can stop any services you aren't using or don't need right now.